-Although this collection contains hundreds of Hopi pots, only two others are in the form of a “wedding vase” (1998-03 and 2010-04).
+Although this collection contains hundreds of Hopi pots, only three others are in the form of a “wedding vase” (1998-03, 2010-04 and 2020-01).
 The form originated in Santa Clara pueblo but, because of the cute story associated with it, was promoted by Anglo traders and is now made by every pottery-producing pueblo in the American Southwest and a few factories in China.
 Because the form is not indigenous to Hopi, it does not attract me.
-The three examples in this collection were purchased because there is something exceptional about each.
-Jar 2015-06 has an exceptional design.
+The four examples in this collection were purchased because each has an exceptional design.

 The form of this vase is graceful and well done.
 The jar is not heavy, which indicates that the walls are thin.
 The color is even, with only a slight blush to one spout indicating its traditional firing.